Abraham Lincoln endured a steady stream of failure and defeat before becoming President of the United States.

 1832: Also lost his job — wanted to go to law school but couldn’t get in.

-As noted above, Lincoln actually “lost his job” in 1831, and the notion that in 1832 Lincoln “wanted to go to law school but couldn’t get in” (why he couldn’t get in remains unspecified) is both inaccurate and an anachronism.
+As noted above, Lincoln had actually “lost his job” (such as it was) in 1831, and the notion that in 1832 Lincoln “wanted to go to law school but couldn’t get in” (why he couldn’t get in remains unspecified) is both inaccurate and an anachronism.
 Lincoln did eventually become a lawyer, and he accomplished the feat in the manner typical of his time and place: not by attending law school, but by reading law books and observing court sessions.
 He was indeed interested in becoming a lawyer as early as 1832, but, as Lincoln biographer Donald wrote, “on reflection he concluded that he needed a better education to succeed.”

 1833: Borrowed some money from a friend to begin a business and by the end of the year he was bankrupt.
-He spent the next 17 years of his life paying off this debt.
+He spent the next

 Lincoln and William F. Berry, a corporal from Lincoln’s militia company, purchased a general store in New Salem, Illinois, in 1833.
-(Lincoln had no money for his half; he didn’t technically “borrow the money from a friend” but instead signed a note with one of the previous owners for his share.)
+(Lincoln had no money for his half; he didn’t technically “borrow the money from a friend” but instead signed a promissory note with one of the previous owners for his share.)
 Lincoln and Berry were competing against a larger, well-organized store in the same town; their outfit did little business, and within a short time it had “winked out.”

 The debt on the store became due the following year, and since Lincoln was unable to pay off his note, his possessions were seized by the sheriff.
 Moreover, when Lincoln’s former partner died with no assets soon afterwards, Lincoln insisted upon assuming his partner’s half of the debt as well, even though he was not legally obligated to do so.
 Exactly how long it took Lincoln to pay off this debt (which he jokingly referred to as his “national debt”) in its entirety is unknown.
 It did take him several years, but not seventeen; nor, as this statement implies, was he completely financially encumbered until it was paid in full.
 Within a few months of the store’s failure Lincoln had obtained a position as the New Salem postmaster, and by 1835 he was earning money both as a surveyor and as a state legislator.